sharavak/inductor-mlir/README.md

 * [CMake](https://cmake.org/)
 * [Ninja](https://ninja-build.org/)

-We need to build our own MLIR in the local machine in advance.
+Make sure you should build your own MLIR in the local machine in advance.
 Please follow the build instruction for MLIR [here](https://mlir.llvm.org/getting_started/).

 ## Building